7 Tips to Keep High BP in Check

 Here Are 7 Tips To Keep High BP In Check:

 - Watch Your Diet – What you eat is affects your health directly.
 A diet high in potassium and low in sodium is recommended for people who need to keep their high blood pressure in check.
 High salt intake increases blood pressure so make sure that you keep your salt intake between 1,500-2,300 mg per day.
 Many doctors recommend the Dietary Approaches to Stop Hypertension (DASH) diet to patients who have been diagnosed with hypertension.
-The DASH diet helps lower blood pressure and stresses on a high fiber, low sodium food intake with lots of fruits & vegetables, whole grains, nuts, low-fat dairy products, lean meats… in short all healthy foods that lower blood pressure
+The DASH diet helps lower blood pressure and stresses on a high fiber, low sodium food intake with lots of fruits & vegetables, whole grains, nuts, low-fat dairy products, lean meats… in short all healthy foods to reduce blood pressure

 - Exercise Regularly – Experts recommend that everyone should get at least 35-40 minutes of physical activity per day.
 Regular exercise can reduce blood pressure (drop of 4 -9 points).
 Aerobic activities such as brisk walking, jogging, dancing, cycling, and swimming get the heart pumping fast and are the preferred forms of exercise.
 If possible, try and do moderate-intensity aerobic exercise at least 2 and a half hours per week, or vigorous-intensity aerobic exercise for 1 hour and 15 minutes per week.